TEF

 Royalty Scope Discrepancy

-Royalties presented as covering only intellectual property licensing for Indian customs purposes — while the licensor's own annual report describes the arrangement as encompassing know-how transfer, operational support, quality systems and ongoing service provision.
+Royalties presented as covering only intellectual property licensing for Indian customs and tax purposes — while the licensor's own annual report describes the arrangement as encompassing know-how transfer, operational support, quality systems and ongoing service provision.

-Transfer Pricing / Customs Interface
+Transfer Pricing / Customs / Disclosure Interface

 Public Docket · Institutional Submissions · Regulatory Engagements